 Western society continually debates the role of humanity in the world, as well as the general meaning of human existence.
 The ideals of humanism have animated such discussions in the modern period.
 But more recently, theorists have suggested that we have now entered a new period of “posthumanism” and “anti-humanism.”
 This course will investigate the claims and influences of humanism and posthumanism through theories, literature, and pop culture.
 This topic will be used to practice more general forms of intellectual questioning and critical reflection. ⇧

-Dr. Robert Alexander
+Dr. Robert Waters

 Dr. Denise D’Arca

 This course is based on the premises that creativity is an ability that can be developed, and that it's a useful tool for every person(not just those in the arts).
 Topics to be covered include application of the creative process in various contexts (including the student's major), brainstorming and problem-solving techniques, the science of creativity, and myths or barriers to creativity and how to overcome them.
 Everybody can be creative. ⇧

 Dr. John Lomax